Yu-Lab-Genomics/CAPTAIN/README.md

 ## Installation

 CAPTAIN is implemented based on Pytorch.
 We use pytorch-2.1.2 and cuda-12.8.
 Other version could be also compatible.
 We highly recommend using Anaconda to manage your Python environment.
 This ensures a consistent and reproducible setup for running our model.
 The environment for CAPTAIN can be obtained from the Aliyun Docker Hub registry or by installing the dependencies with requirement.txt.

 **Option 1: Download the docker image from Docker Hub.**

 ```bash
     docker push crpi-nzg91d1psypntvav.cn-beijing.personal.cr.aliyuncs.com/jiboya/captain_image:latest
  ```
-Start a container based on the image and ativate the enviroment:
+Start a container based on the image and activate the enviroment:

 ```bash
     docker run --gpus all -it --rm crpi-nzg91d1psypntvav.cn-beijing.personal.cr.aliyuncs.com/jiboya/captain_image:latest